ImageMagick/Usage-Markdown/morphology/index.md

 Because of their nature the [Intensity Methods](#intensity) will ignore the current "`-channel`" setting completely.

-For example here I use the binary and intensity variants of '`Dilate`' Morphology (expand bright areas), on the built-in "`rose:`" image.
+For example, here I use the binary and intensity variants of '`Dilate`' Morphology (expand bright areas), on the built-in "`rose:`" image.

 ~~~
 convert rose: -morphology Dilate          Octagon:3  rose_dilate.gif